 Even in the DMU district and the UMU district regulations are difficult to implement.
 For example, stakeholder feedback indicated that, new developments in the DMU are rarely built to the sidewalk edge, due to challenges with utility placement and access.
 As the requirements for utilities are typically inflexible, buildings tend to be pushed away from the street which further erodes the potential for a quality pedestrian-friendly environment that the standards intend to promote.
-While coordination between the Planning Department and the Engineering Department to find a solution to the utility placement issue would need to occur, best practices dictate that the base zoning districts, for example, include requirements for buildings to be placed at the sidewalk edge and to integrate similar built-form standards, (e.g. groundfloor transparency standards), into the other commercial districts outside of downtown and the University area.
+While coordination between the Planning Department and the Engineering Department to find a solution to the utility placement issue would need to occur, best practices dictate that the base zoning districts, for example, include requirements for buildings to be placed at the sidewalk edge and to integrate similar built-form standards, (e.g. ground-floor transparency standards), into the other commercial districts outside of downtown and the University area.
 Fostering walkable commercial areas through built-form standards can be achieved by adding these types of regulations.

-Parking and Building Location (Impact on Pedestrian Friendly Streetscape)
+Parking Location (Impact on Pedestrian Friendly Streetscape)

-Many stakeholders and residents reported that the current regulations create large expanses of surface parking in nonresidential areas.
+Many stakeholders reported that the current regulations create large expanses of surface parking in nonresidential areas.
 While the LDC's minimum required parking standards are one factor, the required placement of parking on the site is also an issue.
 The required large front setbacks typically tend to influence the placement of parking in front of buildings along the fronting street.
 Parking placed in front of buildings severely limits an area's walkability due to the distance of the buildings from the street and the prioritization of automobiles over pedestrians.

 Section 20-0701 (Parking and Loading) does not apply any standard for parking location relative to the primary building.
-One exception is within Section 20-0701.D (Location of Required Parking) which has a parking location requirement within Single-Family Districts.
+One exception is within Section 20-0701.D (Location of Required Parking) which has a parking location requirement of a maximum of one off-street parking space in a front yard driveway and all other spaces must be located in a covered garage or in side or rear yards within Single-Family Districts.
 The combination of large minimum setbacks (Section 20-0502), high minimum parking standards (Section 20-0701), and the lack of parking location standards leads to an unfriendly pedestrian streetscape with large parking lots occupying most of the properties.
-As mentioned in the previous section, Downtown InFocus recommends establish guidelines for parking location in the rear or side of the lot Best practices to remedy the issue include requiring parking to be located behind buildings or to the side of a building when possible or establishing a maximum front setback.
+As mentioned in the previous section, Downtown InFocus recommends establishing guidelines for parking location in the rear or side of the lot Best practices to remedy the issue include requiring parking to be located behind buildings or to the side of a building when possible or establishing a maximum front setback.
 Either of these regulations would reduce the negative impact of parking lots on the pedestrian streetscape.